andrewzic/gwb_crn_sims/README.md

 Slurm batch scripts are located in `slurm/`

-Tarballs of the simulated datasets are accessible via the CSIRO DAP [DOI: 10.25919/3yj4-rx31](https://doi.org/10.25919/3yj4-rx31).
+Tarballs of the simulated datasets are accessible via the CSIRO DAP ([DOI: 10.25919/3yj4-rx31](https://doi.org/10.25919/3yj4-rx31)).
 The tarballs should be downloaded into the `data/` directory in this repo.

 enterprise_warp params are located in `params/` (subdirectories are stored as tarballs and will need inflating to access individual files)